Core966/monica_site_simple/README.md

 ###THIS README IS NOT DONE YET!###

-#The site is getting into finalized state, additional features may be addedd butthis documentation will be soon updated, the code will be also commented.#
+#The site is getting into finalized state, additional features may be added butthis documentation will be soon updated, the code will be also commented.#

 How to use: